isaacnmm/pestpolicy-hugo2XX/content/posts/best-running-shoes-for-posterior-tibial-tendonitis/index.md

 ###  Calf Stretching

 Seek out professional help on the best program for your calf exercises.
-Most [studies](https://pubmed.ncbi. nlm. nih. gov/19022863/) show that calf-stretching regimen can help ease or reduce Posterail Tibial Tendonitis.
+Most [studies](https://pubmed.ncbi.nlm.nih.gov/19022863/)show that calf-stretching regimen can help ease or reduce Posterail Tibial Tendonitis.
 Ensure that you wear correct shoes during these exercises to prevent the possibility of injury.

 ###  Return to Running Gradually